 Stainless Steel

 The first option of pan available is stainless steel.
-These pans are highly versatile as it is not reactive to different food whether it is alkaline or acidic in nature.
+These pans are highly versatile as they are not reactive to different food, whether it is alkaline or acidic in nature.
 The best thing about stainless steel is that it does not alter the flavor and taste of food.
 Whether it is a cooktop or oven, you can easily use the steel saucepan anywhere.
 All you have to care about is the handles; if it is also available steel, it may heat up and burn your hands.
-Cookware made of stainless steel is highly durable, as it is dishwasher safe, resists scratches or dents, and allows you to use any utensil – even metal, without causing any damage.
-The drawback of stainless steel saucepan is that you have to use excessive oil while cooking, as food can easily stick in steel, especially protein-rich food.

 Copper